aliceminotto/lab_journal/lab_journal.md

    I also changed the order of saving so that CDATAVpar and CDATAVcom are saved first, they are less memory consuming so i hope if the program still crushes they will be saved anyway.

+* notes on _Phytophtora_ life cycle from Marina's mail:

+  > Briefly, P. infestans has 2 mating types and genotypes with both mating types need to be present for sexual reproduction.
+In the centre of origin (central Mexico) populations are typically composed of diploids which undergo sexual recombination (both mating types are present).
+Sexual reproduction has also been found in other places of the world.
+However, in many agricultural settings (like in the US or in the UK) populations are mostly clonal, with a few predominant genotypes which reproduce asexually and typically have increased ploidy (triploids, tetraploids).
+In this situation, even if the two mating types are present, sexual recombination is rare or hasn’t been clearly detected.

+  Meaning there would be need of two different models depending on which strain and lineage you are interested in.
+In the case uf agricultural setting (that I think we are mainly interested in) in UK and US a model without sexual reproduction would work fine.
+Anyway in the implemented model there's nothing about increased ploidy (how would it change the model? is it possible to add this in a simple and useful way? we would need to know the rate of increase ploidy.
+Is it already mymed by the result of increase in size?
+Anyway I think that in the new model the paraeter about the treshold for too many nucleotides has to be very very high considering this.)

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)